september garden chores

 IF ONLY IT WOULD RAIN, here is what I would do, I promise: divide and also add perennials (leaving room for bulbs next month); plant shrubs and trees; repair or renovate lawns; fight next year’s weeds (which would slip out of moist ground more easily).

 That I am doing, and that’s why I am so hoping for some real precipitation.
-I’m finally mentally ready to revamp large sections of the garden—some of the oldest beds here are long past prime.
+I’m finally mentally ready to revamp more large sections of the garden—some of the oldest beds here are long past prime, and I’m trying to rehab one at a time.
 I’d love to make to easier on all the divisions and transplants I’ll be creating in the process, and typically time such work for cooler, moister times, but none seem to be in the forecast.
 Onward I shall have to go shortly, weather or not.

 HERE IN ZONE 5B, where frost can come as early as late September, you’d think I’d be feeling more as if the season’s “end” was in sight.
 But I work to load the landscape with elements of a 365-day garden, remember?
 My goal is a garden that colors up extra-early, keeps showing off till hard frosts say “slow down,” and even has strong structure to carry me visually through winter.

 Take inventory—walk around, make notes—and plan in detail to extend and enrich your garden’s season.
 Reviewing some of my recent tip-filled interviews with landscape designers like these may help.
 Or maybe you want to concentrate on adding natives that particularly appeal to pollinators?
 That story.
+(Or figure out what to consider “native” where you garden, anyhow.)
 Or creating a garden that the birds love.
+Or the butterflies.
 Whatever your goal, begin planning now.

 garden elsewhere? regional links